MenxLi/pody/docs/pody-cli.md

 *i.e.* `pody get user/` or `podx user/` will invoke `pody help user/` and show the parameters.
 :::

-In addition, there is a `copy-id` command to copy your public key to the server, which is used to enable SSH access to the containers.
+The `copy-id` command is used to copy your public key to the server, enabling SSH access to the containers:
 ```sh
 pody copy-id instance_name [pub_key_path]
 ```